tommeswick/phase_field_fracture_optimal_control/paper.md

 [@JCP2022] and enables the accurate and efficient simulation of phase-field optimal control problems in a space-time fashion.
-In this example, the fracture is controlled through Neumann boundary conditions, and the cost functioncal tracks the distance between.
+In this example, the fracture is controlled through Neumann boundary conditions, and the cost functioncal tracks the distance between the current fracture and the desired fracture.
 Our code is based on the open source libraries DOpElib[@dopelib] and deal.II [@deal2020].